netham45/remoteListener/readme.md

-This is an application that connects to a remote LIRC server and translates the remote buttons it receives into actions on a client.
+This is an application that connects to either a remote LIRC server or a remote Magic4PC server and translates the remote buttons it receives into actions on a client.
 There are project files are for Visual Studio 2019 Community Edition as well as a Linux Makefile.

+The Config_lirc.xml file holds a sample LIRC remote layout.
-The Config.xml file holds a sample remote layout.
+The Config_magic4pc.xml file holds a sample magic4pc remote layout.

 Valid actions: